This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 Console: HTTPS

-Select the frontend IP address and port that you want to edit.
-To edit HTTP/3 configurations, the IP address and port must be HTTPS (port 443).
+- Select the frontend IP address and port that you want to edit.
+To edit an HTTP/3 configuration, the protocol must be HTTPS.

 Enable HTTP/3